 The offering Common stock offered by us 7,666,667 shares Common stock offered by the selling stockholders 872,981 shares Common stock to be outstanding after the offering 56,673,125 shares Use of proceeds We intend to use the net proceeds of approximately \$103.4 million from this offering to pay in full the approximately \$93.4 million of accumulated dividends in arrears on our preferred stock and the approximately \$4.8 million redemption price of the Series III preferred stock, and to use any remaining proceeds to reduce our borrowings under our third amended and restated loan and security agreement.
 We will not receive any proceeds from the sale of common stock by the selling stockholders.
 Dividends We have never paid any dividends on our common stock and do not anticipate paying any dividends on our common stock in the foreseeable future.
 See "Dividend policy."
 Preferred stock purchase rights Each share of common stock offered hereby will have associated with it one preferred stock purchase right under the stockholder rights agreement which we intend to adopt in connection with this offering.
-Each of these rights will entitle its holder to purchase one one- thousandth of a share of Series A jumio participating preferred stock at a purchase price specified in the stockholder rights agreement under the circumstances provided therein.
+Each of these rights will entitle its holder to purchase one one- thousandth of a share of Series A junior participating preferred stock at a purchase price specified in the stockholder rights agreement under the circumstances provided therein.
 See "Description of capital stock-Stockholder rights agreement."
 Proposed NASDAQ Global Select Market symbol "ULTA" Risk factors See "Risk factors" and other information included in this prospectus for a discussion of some of the factors you should consider before deciding to purchase our common stock.

-Except as otherwise indicated, information in this prospectus reflects or assumes the following:
+Except as otherwise indicated, information in this prospe ctus reflects or assumes the following:

-• a 0.632-for-1 reverse split of our common stock, which will be effective upon the effectiveness of the registration statement of which this prospectus is a part, resulting in 7,482,453 shares outstanding as of August 4, 2007;
+• a 0.632-for-1 reverse split of our common stock, which became effective on October 22, 2007, resulting in 7,482,453 shares outstanding as of August 4, 2007;